 (Under construction)

-I worked more than 3 decades in food and water testing labs.
+I worked over 3 decades in food & water testing labs.
 Whenever non-routine problems were reported in the food supply (~twice a month), I was tasked with finding out what happened, and how serious or minor it was.
-(No one else wanted the job) Especially interesting at first were the cases involving odors, which required identifying normal/pleasant & abnormal/unpleasant.
+(No one else wanted the job.)
+Especially interesting at first were the off-odor complaint cases, which required identifying normal/pleasant & abnormal/unpleasant.
 When a new early model GC-MS became available I took it and ran with it.
-Other analytical tools were used when I had access.
-Below is a summary of the most commonly encountered problems and issues.
+It was indispensable for learning what were normal (naturally-occurring) compounds, and what were the contaminants and breakdown products.
+Other analytical tools were used when available.
+Below is a summary of commonly encountered problems and issues.
 Not for the squeamish or faint of heart.
-No trade secrets or private HIPAA information etc is shown.
+No trade secrets or private HIPAA information etc are shown.

 Thanks to all who improved my knowledge base on various subjects over the years!